 The term “blonde bombshell” is often associated with Jean Harlow, who was known as the original blonde bombshell.
 Her iconic status as a sex symbol and her signature platinum blonde hair made her the epitome of feminine allure during the 1930s.
 Harlow's portrayal of a seductive and glamorous character in the film “Platinum Blonde” catapulted her to fame and led to a surge in the popularity of blonde hair among women.

-As a sommelier and brewer, my expertise lies in the world of and rather than Hollywood history.
+As a sommelier and brewer, my expertise lies in the world of wine and beer rather than Hollywood history.
 However, I can appreciate the cultural impact that Jean Harlow had as the blonde bombshell.
 Her influence on popular culture, particularly in terms of beauty standards and fashion trends, cannot be denied.

 It is fascinating to think about the power of a single film performance in shaping societal preferences.
 “Platinum Blonde” not only showcased Harlow's beauty but also her undeniable charisma and talent as an actress.
 This combination of attributes contributed to her status as a sex symbol and solidified her place in cinematic history.